The Budding of Aaron’s Staff

 The next day Moses entered the tent and saw that Aaron’s staff, which represented the tribe of Levi, had not only sprouted but had budded, blossomed and produced almonds.
 Then Moses brought out all the staffs from the Lord’s presence to all the Israelites.
 They looked at them, and each of the leaders took his own staff.”
 (Numbers 17:1-9, NIV)

-Do you remember how Elijah called upon God to prove that He was the only God by lighting a fire to burn the offering that was being presented on Mount Carmel?
+Do you remember how Elijah called upon God to prove that He was the only God by lighting a fire to burn the offering that was being presented at Mount Carmel?
 The Baal priests had called and pleaded to Baal to come and light the fire but nothing happened.
-Then Elijah drenched the offering with water until it filled a ditch around the soggy animal offering; after Elijah asked God to accept the offering, in a split second fire came from heaven and consumed the meat offering, lapped up the water and incinerated the stones!
-God was not messing around when it came to making His point clear to the Israelites.
-He is not subtle when it comes to defending His chosen ones or doing the impossible/incredible.
+Then Elijah drenched the offering with water until it filled a ditch around the soggy animal offering, and after Elijah asked God to accept the offering, in a split second fire came from heaven and consumed the meat offering, lapped up the water and incinerated the stones!
+God was not messing around when it came to making His point clear to the Israelites with Aaron or with Elijah.
+He is not subtle when it comes to defending His chosen ones and doing the incredible.

-God’s point with Aaron’s staff was to put down the grumbling about who was in charge: was it the ones God elected, or the ones that wanted to be in charge!
+God’s point with Aaron’s staff was to put down the grumbling about who was in charge—-the ones God elected, or the ones that wanted to be in charge!
 The challenge was to see whose staff sprouted some leaves—i.e. came back to life!
-I have no idea how old those dusty sticks were, but they were very dried out, very “dead” and nothing on earth was going to bring them back to life!
-But God did the impossible—-He brought something cut off and dead back to life—and not only caused it to sprout leaves, but also made it bud with flowers and caused it to bear fruit!!
+I have no idea how old those dusty staffs were, but they were very old, very dead and nothing on earth was going to bring them back to life!
+But God did the impossible—-He brought something cut off and dead back from the dead and not only caused it to sprout leaves, it budded with flowers and bore fruit!!
 It was covered with leaves, flowers and almonds!

 God does all things excellent!
-And if He can cause an old, beat-up piece of wood to become a vibrant and fruit bearing branch, imagine what He can through you and me if we are ready to be used for His glory—-and live as evidence of His power to restore life from death.
-You are not useless, dried out and of no use to Him—-unless you decide to ignore His voice and deny His Lordship.
+And if He can cause an old, beat-up piece of wood to become vibrant and fruit bearing branch, imagine what He can achieve through you and me if we are ready to be used for His glory—-and live as evidence of His power to restore life from death.
+You are not used up, dried out and of no use to Him—-unless you decide to ignore His voice and deny His Lordship.